Many online private pilot ground school courses exist, and selecting the right one is strenuous for student pilots on a budget.

 - Glide Distance slider, etc.

-Forty hours of learning can quickly become monotonous, but this course, with occasional jokes from Rod Machado, is winning the list of online private pilot courses.
+Forty hours of learning can quickly become monotonous, but with occasional jokes from Rod Machado, this course is winning the list of online private pilot courses.

 Rod Machado’s pleasant presentation made the course more enjoyable.

 You can check the video to glance at Rod Machado’s private pilot online course here.

 This course is not just for student pilots.
 Any pilot at any stage of their flight training can refer to this course as a refresher.